qtechgames-assesment/java-nodes/README.md

 * Follow REST best practices (we run a clean house)
 * Support both JSON and XML (for our international players)
 * Use proper HTTP status codes (like our precise payout systems)
-* Use propper HTTP Verbs (We speak like propper Genttlemen or Ladies)
+* Use proper HTTP Verbs (We speak like proper Gentlemen or Ladies)
 * Include proper documentation (house rules must be clear)

 ## Time to Show Your Hand